RCC0149/ANA600/README.md

 **Author:** Randall C. Crawford

 This repository contains coursework completed for **ANA 600: Fundamentals of Analytics** at National University.
-The course focused on building a strong foundation in **statistical modeling, data analysis, and analytical reasoning**, with an emphasis on applying statistical methods to real-world data problems.
+The course focused on building a strong foundation in **statistical modeling, data analysis, and analytical reasoning**, with an emphasis on applying statistical methods to real-world data problems using R Studio.

 Over the duration of the course, the work involved: